Stratovision: Early tests

-Education
+Use for education

-In 1961 a nonprofit organization, Midwest Program on Airborne Television Instruction, commenced a Stratovision service from the airfield of Purdue University.
+In 1961, a nonprofit organization, Midwest Program on Airborne Television Instruction, commenced a Stratovision service from the airfield of Purdue University.
 The effort began as a three-year experiment funded by the Ford Foundation.
 The program organized, produced and transmitted educational television programs four days a week from a DC-6AB aircraft flying at 23,000 ft over the community of Montpelier in north central Indiana.

-MPATI delivered its programs to television channels 72 (call sign KS2XGA) and 76 (KS2XGD) in the UHF band, by transmitting videotaped lectures from the aircraft to an estimated potential 5,000,000 students in 13,000 schools and colleges.
+MPATI delivered its programs to television channels 72 (call sign KS2XGA) and 76 (KS2XGD) in the UHF band, by transmitting videotaped lectures from the aircraft to an estimated potential five million students in 13,000 schools and colleges.
 The aircraft were equipped with two 2 in videotape machines and two UHF transmitters.

 When MPATI signed on it used an "Indian head" test pattern card which was shown for five minutes before and between programs.
 The service ended in 1968 when it became embroiled in legal action over their application of Stratovision in a controversy with the Westinghouse company.

-Propaganda

-Vietnam War
+Use for propaganda

 During the Vietnam War, the United States Navy used Stratovision television technology when it flew Operation Blue Eagle from 1966 to 1972 over the Saigon area of South Vietnam.
 The television programs were aimed at two audiences on two channels: one was aimed at the general public and the other was intended for the information and entertainment of US troops who were stationed in South Vietnam.

 On January 3, 1966, a Broadcasting magazine article, "Vietnam to get airborne TV: Two-channel service —one for Vietnamese, other for U.S. servicemen—starts this month", noted:

 Television broadcasting in South Vietnam ... begins January 21 and it's going to be done from the air.
 Two airplanes, circling 10,000 to 20,000 ft above the ground, will broadcast on two TV channels—one transmitting Saigon government programs; the other U.S. programs.
 The project is being handled by the U.S. Navy.
 Also involved are the U.S. Information Agency and the Agency for International Development.
 Work on modifying two Lockheed Super Constellations has been underway by Navy electronics experts at Andrews Air Force Base ...
 The project is an outgrowth of a broadcasting plane used by the Navy during the Cuban and Dominican Republic crises when both radio and television were beamed to home in those countries.